theimowski/SuaveMusicStore/en/bootstrapping.md

 # Bootstrapping

-For development purposes, Suave application can be hosted as a standalone console app.
+For development purposes, Suave applications can be hosted as a standalone console app.
 Let's start by spinning up an instance of Visual Studio Code.
 If Ionide extension is installed correctly, you should be able to create new F# project from Command Pallete (Ctrl+Shift+P).

 * Open Command Pallete, find `F#: New Project` and click Enter
-* Choose `console` from available templates (we deliberately skip the `suave` template for now to prevent installing unnecessary packages as we'll see soon)
+* Choose `console` from available templates (we deliberately skip the `suave` template for now to prevent installing unnecessary packages - more on that in later course)
 * Specify root directory for the project to be created
 * Name the project `SuaveMusicStore`
 * Wait for the project to be initialized - see note below

-> Note: as of the time of writing, there's no easy way to restrict downloaded dependencies to target only .NET Framework and omit dependencies for dotnet core.
+> Note: as of the time of writing, there's no easy way to restrict downloaded dependencies to target only .NET Framework and omit dependencies for .NET Core.
 That's why the process of initializing the project might take several minutes to complete.
 To track the progress you can view Output pane (`View` -> `Output`) and select `Forge` from dropdown.
 The process should end with `Done!` message entry.

 Rename `SuaveMusicStore.fs` file to `App.fs` to make things simpler.
 Using Ionide and Visual Studio Code, you can do this with `F# Project Explorer`: